-It’s more or less common knowledge to locals along the Front Range that if they want to escape the crowds they just have to keeping driving west.
-Usually two hours will put you over to the Western Slope from Denver or Colorado Springs, though sometimes well longer, all depending on the direction traveled.
+It’s more or less common knowledge to locals along the Front Range that if they want to escape the crowds they just have to keep driving west.
+Usually, two hours will put you over to the Western Slope from Denver or Colorado Springs, though sometimes well longer, all depending on the direction traveled.

 For those ready to go the distance and uncover the western side of the Rockies, we’ve assembled a hodgepodge of popular destinations.
 Once west, if you want to find even more peace and quiet, just duck outside the town you’re in and within minutes you can usually be by yourself.

 Here are some of the best places to visit on Colorado’s Western Slope, in no particular order:

 Black Canyon Central Western Slope

 Home to the counties of Delta, Gunnison, Hinsdale, Montrose, Ouray, and San Miguel, Colorado’s Central Western Slope region boasts the incredible natural scenery and outdoor recreational offerings you’d expect.
 But also a whole lot more that will probably surprise you.

 For example, this Colorado region showcases the highest concentration of organic farms in the entire state, a priceless asset for Central Western Slope’s burgeoning restaurant scene.
 Gigabit broadband internet connects the region’s small communities, which include stellar towns and cities like Telluride, Ouray, Ridgway, Gunnison, Montrose, and others.